 While the GC is good for measuring things like the distribution of wealth in society, it is sub-optimal when investigating how decentralized a blockchain network is.
 This is because it doesn’t account for the number of individuals needed to comprise a system.
 In other words, a blockchain network, by definition, cannot exist with only one node or validator, but society can (theoretically) exist with one entity controlling 100% of the resources.

 Additionally, the GC doesn’t consider the amount of centralization needed to compromise a network.
 In Bitcoin’s case, if an entity controls more than 51% of the hashrate, they can target the network in a “51% attack,” preventing new transactions and potentially reversing old ones.
 The Nakamoto Coefficient accounts for factors unique to blockchains to provide a more accurate picture of decentralization.
 Using the Nakamoto Coefficient, higher scores indicate higher levels of decentralization.

 While the Nakamoto Coefficient is not without its criticisms, it is currently one of the best and most accepted ways to measure decentralization in blockchain systems.
-Additionally, the analysis method is only as good as the quality of the data put into it, which can often be subjective.
-With these points in mind, this feature will try to uncover the most accurate picture of how decentralized Solana is compared to its competitors.
+Additionally, any analysis method is only as good as the quality of the data put into it, which can often be subjective.
+With these points in mind, this feature will try to construct the most accurate possible picture of how decentralized Solana is compared to its competitors.